biopython/biopython.github.io/wiki/Seq.md

 Nucleotide methods
 ------------------

-If you have a nucleotide sequence (or a sequence with a generic alphabet) you may want to do things like take the reverse complement, or do a translation.
+If you have a nucleotide sequence you may want to do things like take the reverse complement, or do a translation.
 Note some of these methods described here are only available in Biopython 1.49 onwards.

 ### Complement and reverse complement

-These are very simple - the methods return a new `Seq` object with the appropriate sequence and the same alphabet:
+These are very simple - the methods return a new `Seq` object with the appropriate sequence:

 ``` python
 >>> from Bio.Seq import Seq